 Operating under the umbrella of United States Conference of Catholic Bishops/ Migration and Refugee Services (USCCB/MRS) in collaboration with Department of State/Bureau of Population, Refugees, and Migration (DOS/PRM), CCRRP carries out refugee services to address needs by providing direct case management and networking with the intention of building financial independence.
 Financial self-sufficiency is achieved through acquiring safe and stable housing, asset building, financial literacy training, and basic employment soft skills training which assists refugees in gaining the ability to secure employment, a more sustainable and significant source of financial independence.
 We also provide cultural, transportation, shopping and budgeting orientations.

-Customarily we resettle between 100-150 individuals each year.
-In fiscal year 2015, we resettled a total of 137 individuals (representing 54 separate cases) and cared for individuals and families from Iraq, Syria, Somalia, Burma (Myanmar), Sudan, Democratic Republic of Congo, and Ethiopia.
-We saw cases consisting of one individual to cases comprised of 6-10 individuals.
+We saw a large number of refugees this year with a total of 195 individuals (representing 73 separate cases) in FY 2016.
+Refugee individuals and families we cared for came from Iraq, Syria, Somalia, Burma (Myanmar), and Ethiopia.
+We saw cases consisting of one individual to cases comprised of 2-9 individuals.

 As a program, our greatest strength is our intensive client-centered case management.
 Goals established for refugees are intended to: address immediate social/educational needs, attain a stable environment, develop skills for employment, understand basic financial principles, and promote seamless integration.
 The process we utilize entails an intake and assessment, goal development, intervention, referrals, monitoring and reassessing throughout the service period and transitioning services seamlessly to other service providers at the end of the 90 day resettlement period.
 The goal of resettlement is empowering individuals with the knowledge and skills that will assist them on the road to self-sufficiency.
 Refugees want what many Americans want: to feel a part of their community, gain employment, and ultimately find a place to call “home.”